 Add raspberries, dragon fruit, blackberries, yogurt, chia seeds, lime, and ginger to blender container.
 Add almond milk, cover, and blend on high until smooth.
 Pause to scrape the sides of the container with a spatula as needed.
 If the smoothie is too thick, pour in as much almond milk as needed to reach desired consistency.

 Pour smoothie into a glass and top with additional chia seeds and berries if desired.

 Substitute plain or vanilla yogurt for strawberry yogurt if desired.
-Use dairy-free yogurt or culinary coconut milk in place of strawberry yogurt to make this recipe vegan.
+Use dairy-free yogurt in place of strawberry yogurt to make this recipe vegan.